 We also include several practicum weeks where you will be given larger writing projects.
 During those weeks you will also get feedback, but the schedule is designed to allow you to concentrate on practicing your writing.

-You will receive writing assignments daily and meet in critique groups three times a week to share openly in a creative environment and improve your work before turning in a final draft.
+You will receive writing assignments daily and meet in critique groups two times a week to share openly in a creative environment and improve your work before turning in a

 In order to dedicate enough time to each person and keep the quality of the teaching up to the UofN standards, we only have six spots available for each school.